karakuz/cs391-project2/README.md

 - README file

 **Doğuhan Bayık:**
-- Sign up and log-in pages and CSS styling for the page.
+- Signup.js and Login.js
-- Javascript code for LocalStorage API "sign_up.js".
+- Interacting with db.json for saving and checking data in order to sign up and login.

 **Yunus Emre Karakuz:**
 - General structure and setting up of the entire website.